RatulMaharaj/Gatsby/src/posts/getting-started-with-python.md

 Other popular choices include <a target="_blank" href="https://atom.io/">Atom</a>, <a target="_blank" href="https://www.sublimetext.com/">Sublime Text</a>, <a target="_blank" href="https://www.vim.org/">VIM</a> and <a target="_blank" href="https://www.jetbrains.com/pycharm/">PyCharm</a>.

-# Your First Python Programme
+# Your first Python programme

 Once you're all setup, it's almost tradition to create a 'Hello World' programme to ensure that everything is working correctly.
 You can do this by creating a file named hello.py which contains the following code.